Andreas4242/Andreas_file_tools/README.md

 If you have a large music collection, you sometimes encounter similar folders and names, which can lead to a huge mess, especially if you try to use Rockbox and other devices that utilize flash cards and the FAT32 systems.
 My goal was to reduce this mess.

-So, here is an example of how i tryed to solve this problem:
+So, here is an example of how i tried to solve this problem:

 Let's say you encounter the following folder structure: